An Introduction to Boudoir Posing

 ATTENTION TO DETAIL

 Posing is one of the most important aspects of boudoir.
 In this guide I will be presenting the key details that I look at when posing.
 While shooting I'm looking at my client from head to toe at all times and tweaking every possible aspect that will make you look your best.
 Even if I can't see the certain body part in the my frame, I am still instructing you on what to do with it.
-For example, the effects of a pointed toe, even when not seen, can have an effect on the rest of the body seen in the image.
-My clients are not models.
+For example, the effects of a pointed toe, even when not seen, can have an effect on the rest of the body seen in the image from your calf to your back posture.
+My clients are not models, and you do not need to be.
 For a lot of them, this is the first time that they have ever been in a studio or in front of a camera.
 Posing is where I can make you feel beautiful about yourself while still showing you what you looks like.

 Boudoir is about empowerment, so using liquify to change a woman from a size 12 to a size 4 does not give her a realistic view of what she looks like.
+I will not do this.
 I believe that you should walk away from your shoot saying, “Wow, I can’t believe that’s me!”
-Not because it looks nothing like her, but because it is her and not an overly photoshopped version of someone she does not recognize.
+Not because it looks nothing like you, but because it is you and not an overly photo-shopped version of you that you do not not recognize.
 This is where posing comes into play.
-You need to stretch out a woman to make sure you are not seeing any rolls in the skin.
-As well, get her butt lifted, her chest out, and her calves raised, to be able to see the curves and make her look as sexy as possible.
+You need to stretch out to make sure you are not seeing any or limited rolls in the skin.
+We all know (and love) to crunch over and play with our beautiful belly rolls, it's natural right and we are all humans.
+For our images though we want to longate our bodies.
+As well as this, I'll get you to lift your tookas, your butt, pull your shoulders back and pop your chest out, and her calves raised, to be able to see the curves and make you look as sexy as possible.

 CONFIDENCE STARTS WITH YOU